Muhammad-Mohsin0/project-backend/Readme.md

 - Add prettier npm i -D prettier
 - Setup MongoDB and take URL from offical site
 - npm i mongoose express dotenv
+- Create the connection in db directory for Data base.
 - Must used try-catch & async-await(Dhyan rakho) for conection to Database
-- Create the connection in db directory for Data base.
 - Used the dotenv in src/index.js file as "require('dotenv').config({path : "./env"})" but here i import that & add in package.json "dev":....
+- Remember app.use() used when middleware or configration setting needed.
+- npm i cookie-parser cors